photoprism/photoprism-docs/docs/getting-started/advanced/caching.md

 # Optimizing Cache Performance

-*Note: This is contributed content and may be outdated.
-Click the edit link to perform changes and send a pull request.*
+*Note: This is contributed content intended for advanced users.
+If you find any errors or want to improve something, click :material-pencil: to make changes and send a pull request.*

 Some users might want to place the thumbnail cache on a separate, faster file system while keeping the actual photo files on large, slow bulk storage.
 This